Updated Jan 28, 2026

 Use Cases

 HR teams leverage Bubble for custom ATS systems, employee leave management portals, performance review platforms, and workforce analytics dashboards.
-The platform particularly shines when building complex, multi-step workflows with conditional logic.
+The platform particularly shines when building complex, multi-step workflows with conditional logic for web-based applications.

 Pros and Cons